rishiraj2323/rishiraj2323/README.md

 ## Goals for 2026

-- Build 15+ Data Science Projects
+- Build at least 10 Data Science Projects
 - Learn Advanced Python for Data Analysis
 - Create a Professional Data Scientist Portfolio
 - Secure a Data Scientist Internship